Zacks Investment Research Upgrades Upland Software (NASDAQ:UPLD) to “Buy”

-Zacks Investment Research upgraded shares of Upland Software (NASDAQ:UPLD) from a hold rating to a buy rating in a research note issued to investors on Friday morning, Zacks.com reports.
-They currently have $56.00 price target on the software maker’s stock.
+Upland Software (NASDAQ:UPLD) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Friday, Zacks.com reports.
+The firm currently has a $55.00 target price on the software maker’s stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 11.27% from the company’s previous close.

 According to Zacks, “Upland Software Inc. is a provider of cloud-based Enterprise Work Management software that helps organizations to plan, manage and execute projects and work.
 It provides services to teams in Information Technology (IT), marketing, finance, professional services and process excellences.
 The Company’s services include Professional Services, Education and Training and Global Support.
 Upland Software, Inc. is headquartered in Austin, Texas. “

-A number of other equities analysts also recently weighed in on UPLD.
-Needham & Company LLC upped their price target on shares of Upland Software from $53.00 to $60.00 and gave the stock a buy rating in a research note on Monday, November 2nd.
-Credit Suisse Group upped their price target on shares of Upland Software from $46.00 to $55.00 and gave the stock an outperform rating in a research note on Friday, November 6th.
-Raymond James upped their price target on shares of Upland Software from $45.00 to $49.00 and gave the stock an outperform rating in a research note on Tuesday, November 3rd.
-Jefferies Financial Group upped their price target on shares of Upland Software from $52.00 to $58.00 and gave the stock a buy rating in a research note on Friday, November 6th.
-Finally, Canaccord Genuity upped their price target on shares of Upland Software from $52.00 to $57.00 and gave the stock a buy rating in a research note on Thursday, January 21st.
-One analyst has rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-Upland Software has an average rating of Buy and an average target price of $53.78.
+A number of other research analysts have also weighed in on UPLD.
+Craig Hallum raised their price objective on Upland Software from $29.00 to $64.00 and gave the company a “buy” rating in a report on Thursday.
+Jefferies Financial Group lifted their price target on Upland Software from $52.00 to $58.00 and gave the stock a “buy” rating in a report on Friday, November 6th.
+Canaccord Genuity lifted their price target on Upland Software from $52.00 to $57.00 and gave the stock a “buy” rating in a report on Thursday, January 21st.
+Raymond James lifted their price target on Upland Software from $45.00 to $49.00 and gave the stock an “outperform” rating in a report on Tuesday, November 3rd.
+Finally, Credit Suisse Group raised their price objective on Upland Software from $55.00 to $58.00 and gave the stock an “outperform” rating in a research report on Thursday.
+Eight analysts have rated the stock with a buy rating, The company presently has an average rating of “Buy” and a consensus price target of $56.33.

+Upland Software (NASDAQ:UPLD) last announced its earnings results on Wednesday, February 24th.
+The software maker reported $0.61 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.16 by $0.45.
+Upland Software had a positive return on equity of 15.94% and a negative net margin of 23.40%.
+On average, sell-side analysts expect that Upland Software will post 0.9 earnings per share for the current year.

-A number of hedge funds have recently added to or reduced their stakes in UPLD.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in shares of Upland Software in the fourth quarter valued at about $34,000.
-Nisa Investment Advisors LLC lifted its stake in shares of Upland Software by 79.2% in the third quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in UPLD.
+Harel Insurance Investments & Financial Services Ltd. purchased a new position in shares of Upland Software in the 4th quarter valued at about $34,000.
+Nisa Investment Advisors LLC boosted its stake in shares of Upland Software by 79.2% in the 3rd quarter.
 Nisa Investment Advisors LLC now owns 2,150 shares of the software maker’s stock valued at $81,000 after buying an additional 950 shares during the period.
-US Bancorp DE lifted its stake in shares of Upland Software by 17.2% in the third quarter.
+US Bancorp DE boosted its stake in shares of Upland Software by 17.2% in the 3rd quarter.
 US Bancorp DE now owns 2,300 shares of the software maker’s stock valued at $87,000 after buying an additional 338 shares during the period.
-SG Americas Securities LLC bought a new stake in shares of Upland Software in the fourth quarter valued at about $134,000.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in shares of Upland Software by 38.2% in the fourth quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 3,213 shares of the software maker’s stock valued at $147,000 after buying an additional 888 shares during the period.
-Institutional investors own 77.64% of the company’s stock.
+SG Americas Securities LLC purchased a new stake in Upland Software during the fourth quarter worth approximately $134,000.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in Upland Software by 38.2% during the fourth quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 3,213 shares of the software maker’s stock worth $147,000 after purchasing an additional 888 shares during the last quarter.
+Institutional investors and hedge funds own 77.64% of the company’s stock.

 Upland Software, Inc provides cloud-based enterprise work management software in the United States, the United Kingdom, Canada, and internationally.
 The company offers a family of software applications under the Upland brand in the areas of information technology, digital marketing, ecommerce, customer service and support, project management, business operations, human resources and legal departments, and sales and marketing.